menymp/STM32_AnalogBrushlessServomotorController_10v_StepDir/README.md

 The idea behind this project in current development is to provide a conversion controller for old CNC machinery where brushless controlers expect analog speed/torque input signal with values of +10v/-10v.
-The advantaje with the system is that the position feedback is provided by an encoder, in this case an incremental heds 9140 with two digital channel and a complete rotation digital signal thus preventing the motor from lose position in comparission to Stepper motors.
+The advantaje with the system is that the position feedback is provided by an encoder, in this case an incremental heds 9140 with two digital channel and a complete rotation digital signal is atached to the motor shaft thus preventing the motor from lose position in comparission to Stepper motors.
 A problem is that this type of interface is no longer supported by most common cnc controllers.